Wishful thinking has it that playful Black Skimmers actively participate in the propagation

-of mangroves in estuarine and oceanic environments..?
+of mangroves in estuarine and oceanic environments.
 Over the years I often watched and sometimes photographed these birds carrying propagules like the one above along the coast

 of SW Florida.
 If left alone the plant seeds will evolve quickly into bushes, trees and even

 the quality of water and air by reducing emissions of carbon dioxide...
 Simply put, the more

 My humble intent here is to add some visual drumbeat to the science.
 In the time since I was

-to have anchored in suitable muck, while those close by are showing first green.
+propagule below found anchor in suitable muck, while those close by are showing first green.